 Testosterone Powers Sexual Drive Even in Small Amounts

 Testosterone influences women’s sexual desire despite existing in much lower levels than in men.
+For individuals considering hormone treatment, understanding what to know before starting testosterone therapy is essential, even though most available research and treatments focus on men.
 Studies by Davis and team demonstrate that testosterone at supraphysiological levels enhances the effectiveness of low-dose estrogen therapies for increasing sexual desire.

 Women produce testosterone in their ovaries and adrenal glands, with levels naturally declining after age 30.
 Low testosterone often manifests as reduced sexual thoughts, decreased arousal, and difficulty reaching orgasm.
 However, physiological doses of testosterone alone show no significant increase in sexual desire according to research findings.